-Amongst safe investment tools, the fixed deposit is one such humble instrument that Indians have been investing in for ages.
+Among safe investment tools, the fixed deposit is one such humble instrument that Indians have been investing in for ages.
 More than 90% of Indian households stay invested in an FD because they can stay assured that their funds will stay safe and also can earn significant returns at maturity.
 Bank and Post-office FDs are extremely risk-free as they are directly backed by the government.
-However, they yield slightly lower returns as compared to NBFC FD.
-Investors who wish to earn more from their FDs can choose to park their money in NBFC FD.
+However, they yield slightly lower returns as compared to NBFC FDs.
+Investors who wish to earn more from their FDs can choose to park their money in NBFC FDs.
 Non-Banking Financial Companies (NBFCs) are financiers that offer high FD interest rates along with the safety of funds.
-However, they are not backed by the government, the RBI keeps a strict check on these institutions making them reliable.
-Another indicator of reliability when it comes to investing in NBFC FD are credit ratings.
+The RBI keeps a strict check on these institutions making them reliable.
+Another indicator of reliability when it comes to investing in NBFC FDs are credit ratings.
 Inherently, the better the credit rating safer the instrument.

 More on FD